rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    pre-training and final training times are varied?
 4. Have multiple types of positive reward in the environment.
-Occasionally, make it appear as though net positive reward can be obtained by passing through the obstacle, but the reward is actually a lie in just this case and is still net negative.
+Occasionally, make it appear as though net positive reward can be obtained by passing through the obstacle, but the reward is actually deceptively lower than it appears in only this case and passing through the obstacle is still net negative.
 Do this using only one of the types of reward.
 Then, run the out-of-distribution test for passing through the obstacle using the other type of reward.
-5. Try to understand where and how the utility functions is stored in the model perhaps using techniques like in the [Understanding RL vision paper][rlvision].
+5. Try to understand where and how the utility function is stored in the model.
+   Part of this work could be done using techniques like the ones used in the [Understanding RL vision paper][rlvision].
 Ideally it should be possible to edit the utility function by changing model weights 'by hand'.
-Can these techniques be used to adjust the behavior of the model with respect to the obstacle?
+Can these adjustments be used to change the behavior of the model with respect to the obstacle?

+The details of this exact project could probably be considerably refined, but regardless, I think experiments exploring this general idea would be useful.

 ## 6.3 How focus should change